JuannyWang/openh264-sha1-talbe-generation/README.md

 structure
 ---------
 -   AllTestData
-	    Test space for each test bit stream, this folder will be generated in the early test stage.
+	    --Test space for each test bit stream, this folder will be generated in the early test stage.
 		Test space for each test bit stream looks like ./AllTestData/xxx.264, and each of test space contain the test codec, bit stream, case configure file and shell script file which copied from ./Codec, ./CaseConfigure, ./Scripts respectively.
 		For temp data generated during test, is under folder ./AllTestData/XXX.264/(issue, result and Temp)

 -   BitStreamForTest
-        Test bit streams which copied from Cisco openh264 repository under folder ./res If you want to add special test bit stream for test, you can produce bit stream via JM encoder(or h264dec) and copy it to folder ./BitStreamForTest For how to transform bit stream into test YUV, please refer to script file
+        --Test bit streams which copied from Cisco openh264 repository under folder ./res If you want to add special test bit stream for test, you can produce bit stream via JM encoder(or h264dec) and copy it to folder ./BitStreamForTest For how to transform bit stream into test YUV, please refer to script file